asgarimehdi/monitoring/readme.md

 copy .env

 php artisan passport:keys

+and then
+git pull
+git stash
+git merge
 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).